 Cut the yarn leaving at least 20 cm.
 Thread it on to a darning needle and pull the yarn through the remaining stitches while they are still on the knitting needle, take out the needles and pull tight.
 Circle through again and pull tight.
 Bring the yarn to the backside of the hat and sew in the end.
 Sew in all other ends.
 Make pompom if needed and attach securely to the top of the hat: sew ends through the last 8 stitches and pull tight.
 You can sew through the stitches again to make it really tight and sew in the ends.

 Developing all the patterns and publishing them for free takes a lot of time and effort.
-If you have appreciated the patterns you could consider donating a small amount to help me be able to develop more patterns for free:
+I have kept this site ad-free as I don’t particularly like ads myself, so if you have liked my free patterns I would appreciate if you would consider donating a small amount to help me be able to develop more patterns for free: